 We finished our dining room recently, and hands down my favorite part of the room is these large framed engineering prints.
-They are SO inexpensive, and make such a huge impact in the room, so I thought I would share how I did these for roughly $25 per frame – photo and frame included!
+They are SO inexpensive, but make such a huge impact in the room.
+So I thought I would share how I did these for roughly $25 per frame – photo and frame included!

 this post may contain affiliate links

 If you are new to my blog, then you may not know that I am the queen of EASY decor and DIY projects.
 My goal is always to make a room look finished and polished without spending a fortune.

 I firmly believe that a home that is well decorated doesn’t have to pop right out of the Pottery Barn catalogue.
 I believe that you can mix the right DIY’s and inexpensive items into your home, and those can make a huge impact for a small price tag.